Glossary Definitions

 oz ƒ Ounce; unit of force measurement; frequently the " ƒ" is omitted when the context is clear.

-oz-in2 A measure of inertia.
+oz-in 2 A measure of inertia.

 oz-in Ounce-inch; unit of torque measurement.